Mikerniker/100_Days_of_Python/Day49/README.md

 linkedin = driver.switch_to.window(linkedin_signin_window)
 ```
 I'm not sure if I understood this part correctly.
 In Angela's code she doesn't use this but uses time.sleep(5) to wait for the new page to load.

+- Spent several days trying to resolve the ElementClickInterceptedException that appears when trying to click on the follow button.
+Came across several stack overflow and other resources to help me resolve it.
+While I understand what is causing the error, and have identified it, I can't seem to figure out how to make it switch to the desired button.
+So far, I have tried